 Though some Alaskan Cruises depart from Seattle, a Disney Cruise to Alaska will depart from Vancouver, Canada.
 Depending on where live, getting to Vancouver can be a little bit of an adventure in itself.
 For us, there is just no easy way to get there.
 At least not at this moment from Cleveland.
 Every flight is either insanely expensive, or there are 6-10 hour layovers.
 Or a little bit of both.
 So, we opted for a little different mode of transportation.
 And flew to Seattle, where we later took the Amtrack Cascades train into Vancouver.

 This does add a little bit of travel time obviously.
-But it was actually the most cost effective for us.
+But it was actually the most cost-effective for us.
 And didn’t leave us hanging out in an airport for half the day.
 Plus the ride was very scenic and a lot of fun!

 But, there are obviously other modes of transport than just a train into Canada.
 You can fly, you can drive, you can take a bus.
 There is no right answer here.
 It will all depend on the options available for your specific location, the amount of time you have for the traveling portion and what your budget looks like.
+Check out how we got to Vancouver from the East Coast in our Disney Alaska Cruise Itinerary post.

 Make sure you know what’s needed to enter Canada for your Cruise